-As of June 30, 2019, nearly \$4.477 billion has been allocated to 129 CMIA projects.
+As of June 30, 2021, the Commission has allocated \$4.477 billion to 129 CMIA projects.
 The remaining \$23 million of Corridor Mobility Improvement Account funding has been reserved for bond program administration costs.
-Including non-bond fund sources, the Corridor Mobility Improvement Account projects are valued at nearly \$12.364 billion.
+In FY 2020-21, two additional projects were completed.

-Of the 129 allocated projects, 118 projects totaling \$3.258 billion have been completed and 11 projects totaling \$1.219 billion remain under construction.
-In FY 2018-19, one construction project totaling nearly \$39 million was completed.
-Table 1 provides a summary of CMIA allocated projects, projects completed, and projects under construction.
+Of the 129 allocated projects, 125 projects totaling \$4.259 billion are complete and four projects totaling \$218 million are under construction.

+Table 1 provides a summary of CMIA allocated projects, projects completed, and active projects.